polcolomer/RandNetGen/readme.md

     $ ./compile.sh

-  The executable created is called rng
+  The executable created is called **rng**

 ## Execute the executable rng

 The executable is called **rng**.
-To introduce an argument you must introduce first its key (preceded by a dash), one white space and then the argument value.
+To introduce an argument you must introduce first its option key (preceded by a dash), one white space and then the argument value.
 Arguments can appear in any order.
 If an argument does not appear the program gets the default value:

 Examples